benigmatic/Machine-learning-and-Data-vizualization/README.md

 ### EDA - exploratory data analysis
 Performs basic EDA on a dataset.
 Dataset used is provided in the repository
+### Clustering
+First part of the project performa KMeans clustering on dataset hrdata3
+<br/>Second part perform Agglomerative clustering on the same data<br/>
+Some basic EDA is also performed on dataset
 ### NLP - natural language processing
 First part of the project preform basic EDA on the dataset.<br/>
 Then, the model is trained in two different ways.
 The predictions on whether the news are fake or real are formed based on the model.<br/>